-Depending on the exact circumstances, additional relatives and roommates may be included, as well.
+Depending on the exact legal circumstances, additional relatives and roommates may be included, as well.

-The domestic violence laws in Illinois are quite broad regarding the individuals covered by the statutes and the types of behaviors that constitute crimes.
+The domestic violence laws in IL are quite broad regarding the individuals covered by the statutes and the types of behaviors that constitute crimes.

 In regards to the domestic battery of a spouse, disputes are often overblown or misinterpreted when they are reported.
-Since domestic violence allegations are frequently scrutinized by advocacy groups, seemingly minor incidents resulting in no physical harm may still be charged as domestic violence.
+Since domestic violence allegations are frequently scrutinized by advocacy groups, seemingly minor incidents resulting in no bodily harm may still be charged as legal domestic violence.

 Due to contemporary domestic violence laws in Illinois, many types of disputes among intimate partners or co-parents lead to pending charges.
 The causes of these often include activities like slapping, shoving, or blocking access to exits, among others.

 Living with an aging parent or loved one can be a challenge.
-This is particularly true if they are suffering from Alzheimer’s disease or dementia where a confrontational or violent attitude is unfortunately common.
-Domestic battery Illinois allegations may arise when a caregiver is attempting to prevent their loved one from injuring him/herself, another family member or friend, or even the accused.
+Domestic battery criminal allegations may arise when a caregiver is attempting to prevent their loved one from injuring him/herself, another family member or friend, or even the accused.

-Get the help you need to plan for a successful future.
+Get the help you need from an attorney to plan for a successful future.

 Domestic Battery in Illinois

-If you are arrested for domestic battery in Illinois you may be charged with a Class A Misdemeanor or possibly a Class 4 Felony.
-It is a felony if you have a criminal history that includes prior convictions for domestic violence.
+If you are arrested for domestic battery in Illinois, you may be charged with a Class A Misdemeanor or possibly a Class 4 Felony.
+It is a Class 4 felony if you have a criminal history that includes a prior conviction for domestic violence.

-When considering a domestic battery Illinois sentence, it is important to recognize potentially violent crimes, such as these are viewed differently than other crimes.
+When considering a domestic battery sentence, it is important to recognize potentially violent crimes and class felonies, such as these are viewed differently than other crimes.
 For example, with many misdemeanors, if it’s their first offense, the accused generally qualifies for court oversight.
-It isn’t considered a conviction and it may even be expunged from the defendant’s permanent record.
+It isn’t considered a conviction by law, and it may even be expunged from the defendant’s permanent record.
 This is not an option for domestic battery cases.

-A conviction for domestic battery requires a sentence and it is not eligible to be expunged from the suspect’s record.
-Therefore, domestic battery is generally regarded as more severe than other misdemeanors.
-Employing the right criminal defense lawyer may prevent a conviction even if you’re merely facing misdemeanor charges in Illinois.
+A conviction for domestic battery requires a prior conviction, and it is not eligible to be expunged from the suspect’s record.
+Therefore, domestic battery is generally regarded as more severe than other misdemeanors because it includes prior convictions.
+Employing the right criminal defense lawyer may prevent a conviction and a sentence even if you’re merely facing misdemeanor charges in Illinois.

-If convicted of domestic battery charges Illinois, you will certainly receive at least the minimum sentence.
-This will never be expunged and will forever remain on your criminal record.
+If convicted of domestic battery charges, you will certainly receive at least the minimum sentence.
+This will never be expunged and will forever remain on your criminal record as a felony domestic battery.
 You may also be required to attend counseling and anger management courses.

 After completion of the jail or prison term, you may be placed on probation.
-A Kane County counselor can provide additional information about your situation, as well as expert representation if you are charged with domestic battery Illinois.
+A Kane County counselor can provide additional information about your situation, as well as expert representation if you are charged with domestic battery.

 Aggravated Domestic Battery Charges in Illinois

-Any defendant with prior aggravated domestic battery Illinois convictions, however, will be required to serve between three and seven years.
+Any defendant with prior aggravated domestic battery convictions, however, will be required to serve between three and seven years for a felony.
 This term can be increased to around 14 years if the prosecutor meets specific standards that have been established by state legislation.